 Career Skills: Gravitas

-So, the ultimate aim of acquiring some ‘Gravitas’ was to open the door and pave the way for her to become a successful leader within the company.
+So, the ultimate aim of developing this key Career skill of ‘Gravitas’ was to open the door and pave the way for her to become a successful leader within the company.

 You could say Gravitas is one of the key differentiating qualities between leaders and managers.